Users and Privileges

 - Example:

-shows all groups that the userjohn
+groups johnshows all groups that the userjohnis a member of.

 /etc/sudoers: